Four Keys to Creating Lasting Love

 These days marriages are dying out faster and faster.
 The average marriage is now under seven years.
 Yet research shows that married people are healthier, wealthier and happier.
 In fact, marital happiness contributes far more to personal happiness than any other factor, including work and friendship satisfaction.
 Bottom line: if you want personal excellence in your life it is critical to create, nurture and sustain a committed loving relationship.

 Before we continue I’d like you to sign up for my free Dating Tips & Relationship Advice Newsletter.
-You will learn much more about FINDING and CREATING a lasting love relationship that is just right for you.
+You will learn much more about FINDING and CREATING a true love relationship that is just right for you.

 Like a crusader, I’ve dedicated the last 20+ years of my life to finding the holy grail of love.
 Armed with an M.A. and a Ph.D. in psychology, I realized success leaves secrets.
 This is why I went on my own personal journey of demystifying the elusive mystery of finding real and lasting love.
 While on this journey I studied happy couples (hard to find, but I did) and apprenticed with mentors, other psychologists and self-help gurus so I could find the secret dynamics that make love work.
 And in the end I was able to distill out four key practices that are crucial in keeping love alive.